top of page

 Telehealth link: https://doxy.me/caragruhala

 Cara received her Master's and Education Specialist degrees in counseling from the University of Central Missouri.
 Prior to working in a private setting, Cara worked as a school counselor for five years.
-She sees clients ages 4 to 99+ and specializes in the areas of anxiety, trauma, body image, perinatal (pre-conception through postpartum) and the Autism spectrum.
+She sees clients ages 4 to 99+ and specializes in the areas of anxiety, trauma, body image, perinatal (pre-conception through postpartum) and neurodivergence, particularly Autism/ADHD and learning differences.
 Cara utilizes a blend of approaches, tailored to fit each client's need.
 Cara is trained from a person-centered perspective, where client and counselor partner to reach the client's goals.
 In this mindset the counselor treats each client as the expert on their own life and believes that partnering can help the client discover solutions they already possess.
 The relationship between counselor and client is key, and Cara strives to create trusting, safe, non-judgemental, and compassionate relationships with all her clients in order for them to reach their highest potential.
 Person-centered therapy involves mostly talk, with the counselor in the primary role of listener and reflector.
-Cara also utilizes a variety of other therapeutic approaches, including Cognitive Behavioral Therapy (CBT), Solution Focused Brief Therapy (SFBT), Cognitive Processing Therapy (CPT), and Play Therapy, depending on to each client's needs and strengths.
+Cara also utilizes a variety of other therapeutic approaches, including Internal Family Systems (IFS), Cognitive Processing Therapy (CPT), humanistic, and Play Therapy, depending on to each client's needs and strengths.

 MO#2019047155